Precedential No. 6: Applicant's Rule 133 Amendment Yields Dismissal of 2(d) Opposition

 Opposer Embarcadero alleged likelihood of confusion with its registered mark ER/STUDIO for "entity relationship modeling software for SQL databases."

 The Board noted that, ideally, a defendant will invoke Section 18 as an affirmative defense.
 The Board, however, found applicant's motion to be timely because it was filed before the close of discovery.
 The proposed restrictions were supported by the record in that the scope of applicant's actual goods and services are in fact so restricted.
 In addition, it was clear that the issue of the proposed restriction was tried by the parties and argued in their briefs.
-As requested, the Board considered applicant's Section 18 defense the alternative.
+As requested, the Board considered applicant's Section 18 defense in the alternative.

 The Board then proceeded through its usual Section 2(d) analysis.
 It found that the marks have a degree of similarity in appearance and sound, but that each mark has a distinctly different commercial impression and connotation.
 Most of Opposer's users would understand ER to mean "entity relationship," whereas the R in applicant's mark refers to the "R" programming language.
 The common element STUDIO is highly suggestive and weak in the field.
 Therefore this du Pont factor weighed in applicant's favor.

 As to the involved goods and services, applicant's "unamended" software and services were clearly related to opposer's database modeling software.
 As to the amended goods and services, however, the Board did not find "any significant relationship between the respective software products," and it further noted that applicant's services are even further removed from opposer's goods.

 The purchasing conditions and the sophistication of purchasers weighed against a likelihood of confusion finding.